mtepenner/mtepenner/README.md

 I am a software engineer based in the Portland, Oregon area with a passion for building robust systems and exploring highly visual, interactive technologies.
 With a background blending rigorous computer science academia and practical operational experience from a nearly 3-year tenure at Intel Corporation, I approach problem-solving with both creativity and precision.

-- 🔭 **Currently seeking:** Software Engineer and Visualization Engineer roles.
+- 🔭 **Currently seeking:** Software Engineer and AI Engineer roles.
 (Recently passed the Google Hiring Assessment!)
 - 🧠 **Currently exploring:** The intersection of software and physical systems, specifically working with **Unreal Engine**, **robotics**, and **OptiTrack** motion capture technology.
 - 🌱 **Always learning:** I love diving into emerging tech, especially exploring creative AI tools for code development.
 - ⚡ **Fun fact:** When I'm not coding, I'm likely attending pop culture conventions, servicing my car, jamming on my electric guitar, or at the arcade.